An image of shields

 It is worth mentioning that the probability of HIV transmission depends upon the exposure characteristics (anal, oral or other types of sexual practice), the infectivity of the source (viral load) and host susceptibility (immunosuppression).
 Some factors increase the risk of transmission like the presence of ejaculation, the presence of genital ulceration, the viral load, the absence of circumcision etc.

-Adherence and completion rates to the recommended four weeks of PEP among health-care workers and individuals exposed non- occupationally have been historically poor for several reasons.
+Adherence and completion rates to the recommended four weeks of PEP among health-care workers and individuals exposed non-occupationally have been historically poor for several reasons.

-This should consider both the risk of transmission according to exposure and the risk of the source being HIV-positive as well as the viral load in the source if known (this is clearly difficult to ascertain in most of the ED cases).
+There have also been concerns that the availability of PEPSE will reduce commitment to primary prevention strategies (the use of condoms) and consequently result in more frequent high-risk behaviour.
+Emergency physicians must perform a risk versus benefit analysis for every individual presenting following an exposure and the decision to initiate PEP is made on a case-by-case basis.
+This should consider both the risk of transmission according to exposure and the risk of the source being HIV-positive as well as the viral load in the source if known (this is clearly difficult to ascertain in most of ED cases).

 The writing committee recommends that PEPSE is indicated when the estimated transmission risk is 1 in 1000 or greater.

-The same committee also feels that when the exposure is classified as ‘consider’, PEPSE should only be prescribed if there are additional factors that may increase the likelihood of transmission, i.e. following sexual assault, in the presence of an STI (i.e. where the source is known to have an STI or the exposed individual has symptoms or signs suggesting an STI) or where the source is suspected to have acute HIV infection. www.bashh.org/documents/4076
+The same committee also feels that when the exposure is classified as ‘consider’, PEPSE should only be prescribed if there are additional factors that may increase the likelihood of transmission, i.e. following sexual assault, in the presence of an STI (i.e. where the source is known to have an STI or the exposed individual has symptoms or signs suggesting an STI) or where the source is suspected to have acute HIV infection.

 Given that, for optimal efficacy, PEPSE should be commenced as soon as possible after exposure, 24-hour access has now been made be available nationwide in the UK.

-Emergency physicians therefore assume significant responsibility for provision of PEPSE, with the need for support and training from areas of local expertise.
+Emergency physicians therefore assume significant responsibility for the provision of PEPSE, with the need for support and training from areas of local expertise.

 It is recommended that individuals presenting for PEPSE should be referred and seen as early as possible by a clinician or team experienced in the management of PEPSE and with expertise in HIV testing and transmission – whether or not PEPSE is offered or accepted.

-Take home message:
+Take home message

-1. familiarise yourself with your national/local protocol for PEPSE (it is not difficult with 24h internet access)
+• familiarise yourself with your national/local protocol for PEPSE (it is not difficult with 24h internet access)

-2. know your local HIV prevalence (get yourself bleeped out of the consult room by your nurse and google it)
+• know your local HIV prevalence (get yourself bleeped out of the consult room by your nurse and google it)

-3. a systematic and professional approach in the often sensitive details of sexual practice is essential (who knows, you might come across something you could put into practice at home with your partner!)
+• a systematic and professional approach in the often sensitive details of sexual practice is essential (who knows, you might come across something you could put into practice at home with your partner!)

-4. ask for specialist help if in any doubt (pick up that phone and call a friend!)
+• ask for specialist help if in any doubt (pick up that phone and call a friend!)

-Cite this article as: Simon Carley, "ON POST-EXPOSURE PROPHYLAXIS: a diet PEPSE served on ice," in St.Emlyn's, July 1, 2012, https://www.stemlynsblog.org/on-post-exposure-prophylaxis-a-diet-pepse-served-on-ice/.
+Cite this article as: Janos Baombe, "Post Exposure Prophylaxis," in St.Emlyn's, July 1, 2012, https://www.stemlynsblog.org/on-post-exposure-prophylaxis-a-diet-pepse-served-on-ice/.

 1. Great post Janos, deserves a wide read and reflection.
 I’m seeing plenty of patients come to ED asking about PEPSE so this is really helpful.